joeybensen/CNN_Histology/README.md

 ## Features

--Importing and installing the BACH image huggingface dataset -Reorganizing and converting images to tensors -Importing pretrained models (ResNet 18 and ResNet 34) -provding metrics and example labelling of images
+-Importing and installing the BACH image huggingface dataset<br>
+-Reorganizing and converting images to tensors<br>
+-Importing pretrained models (ResNet 18 and ResNet 34)<br>
+-provding metrics and example labelling of images